PedroANeves/git-privacy/README.md

 git-privacy init
 ```

-To redact the last commit timestamp use
+To redact the last commit timestamp use:
 ```bash
 git-privacy redact
 ```